 .
 Take care to ensure that the failure modes of ZWELCOME

 are benign.
 Also, this routine should not modify the $ROLES

 ZWELCOME() PUBLIC ;

 The command prompt displays the current namespace, such as:

-You can change to a new namespace with the ZNSPACE
+To change to a new namespace, use the ZNSPACE

 command (which has a short form of ZN

 command is a single string that is the name of the namespace to change to.
 If you enter an invalid namespace name, ZNSPACE

 throws a <NAMESPACE> error.
 See the ZNSPACE

 As noted previously, the Terminal prompt indicates the namespace in which you are currently working.
 The prompt may display additional information, to indicate the transaction level or the program stack level.